5 things I learnt at the Global Yogurt Summit 2014

 1. Yogurt and Diabetes.

 Mauro Fisberg kicked off the day by discussing a survey from San Paulo which showed that the majority of yogurt eaters were non-diabetic, non-hypertensive and interestingly had experienced more years of study compared to those not eating yogurt regularly.
 Both Fisberg and Nita Forouhi hypothesised that yogurt may have a role in the prevention of chronic disease.
-More on yogurt and risk of Type 2 diabetes.
+More on .

 yini diab